finite-element/finite-element-course/doc/source/meshes.rst

 A finite element space over a mesh is constructed by associating a finite element with each cell of the mesh.
 Will refer to the basis functions of this mesh as *global* basis functions, while those of the finite element itself we will refer to as *local* basis functions.
-The
+We can establish the relationship between the finite element and each cell of the mesh by associating the nodes (and therefore the local basis functions) of the finite element with the topological entities of the mesh.

 Mesh geometry